Cepheus08/Cepheus08/README.md

 - 👋 Hi, I’m Ananya Jalonha
--
-- 👀 I’m interested in AI
+- AI, Graphic Designer, Data Science

 <!---
 Cepheus08/Cepheus08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.